Srinivaskarthikputlur/DockerK8SLabs/Container/katacontainers/README.md

 # **Kata Containers**

+---

-### *Lightweight virtual machines that feel and perform like containers, but provide stronger workload isolation using hardware virtualization technology*
+> #### Lightweight virtual machines that feel and perform like containers, but provide stronger workload isolation using hardware virtualization technology

 ### **Lab Image : `Containers`**